Dong (film): In Fengjie

 Jia Zhangke was invited by his friend, painter Liu Xiaodong at first to visit the Three Gorges Region located in South-east of China together, planning to film a documentary for the progress of his new painting series that mainly focuses on the demolition workers in that area and then towards Bangkok to paint female bar workers.

 After their arrival, Jia decided to film another fictional film as well due to his shock of the poverty circumstances in the area, and this decision during their journey then successfully form two films in parallels, the documentary Dong and the fictional film Still Life.

 Jia wrote the script for Still Life in three days in his hotel, and cast his cousin Han Sanming as a coal miner.

 One of Liu’s worker model accidentally died during the process of filming, Liu and Jia then visited this worker’s family, gave photographs and gifts to his children.

 Two films shared some similar footage and also the same protagonist under Jia’s exploration of the setting China Fengjie.

 In Bangkok

 When they were in Bangkok, one of Liu’s model’s home was flooded and so she returned to her hometown to look up her family.

 During the filming process, Jia received a call from his sister, telling him that their father has been diagnosed of late-stage lung cancer.
-He went back to China and stayed in the hospital with his father for weeks until his father passed away in March 2006.
+He went back to China and stayed in the hospital with his father for weeks until his father died in March 2006.